-2.1 Dataloader
+3.1 Dataloader

 You will need to implement the Dataset class for this HW by your own.
-Please refer to the dataloader section from HW0 for the exercise on implementing it.
-We also recommend using cepstral normalization to normalize input cepstral vector sequences for this HW as provided in HW1P2 (although this is not mandatory).
+You can refer to the dataset implementation in HW3P2 to help you here (they are very similar).
+We also recommend using cepstral mean normalization to normalize input cepstral vector sequences for this HW as provided in HW1P2 (although this is not mandatory).
 Although no output labels are provided for test data during inference, we still have to worry about length - when test data are batched, the outputs for the different inputs in a batch of test data will all also be of different lengths.
-We recommend using a maximum length of 600 for generating your outputs for test and validation data, although you are free to experiment with it.
+We recommend using a maximum length of 550 for generating your outputs for test and validation data, although you are free to experiment with it.
 More details on how to handle variable data length are in Appendix D.